RLeek/RustyPipes/readme.md

 ## Limitations

 This app has several limitations.
 Its biggest issue is how long it takes to load content and how little content it supports.
-This is largely the result of underestimating the difficulty of doing this project (as this was my first project that used javascript, ajax, databases and scraping in general).
+This is largely the result of underestimating the difficulty of doing this project (as this was my first project that used javascript, ajax, databases and scraping in general, all of which I had no previous experience with).
 It was also my first time deploying a website.
 The main issues were that scraping the majority of websites were largely infeasible due to difficulty in parsing content as well as the potential for getting blocked.
 For example, with the artstation stream it only provides the first image associated with a post and a link to the rest.
-This is because getting the rest of the information would require scraping the posts individually, making generating content incredibly slow and would likely lead to getting blocked.
+This is because getting the rest of the information would require scraping the posts individually, making generating content incredibly slow and lead to getting blocked.

 ## Future Development